 Also, recognize that this is a time of personal crisis, and your ability to retain information at the time of your hematology oncology visit may be compromised.
 It’s best to bring someone you trust, a family member or a friend, to your first few appointments.
 They can participate in the discussion, take notes or just listen and provide support.
 It can be helpful to have someone with you to help sift through the amount of information provided.

-Learn More About Hematology Oncology at Warren Clinic
+Learn More About Hematology Oncology

 Browse our full spectrum of cancer services.
 Please call us with any questions or to request a referral at 918-488-6688.